 We believe we have satisfied each of the above conditions.
 In addition, our charter provides for restrictions regarding ownership and transfer of shares.
 These restrictions are intended to assist us in continuing to satisfy the share ownership requirements described above.
 These ownership and transfer restrictions are described in "Restrictions on ownership and transfer."
-These restrictions, however, may not ensure that we will, in all cases, be able to satisfy the share ownership requirements.
-If we fail to satisfy these share ownership requirements, our status as a REIT will terminate unless we are eligible for specified relief provisions as described below.
+These restrictions, however, may not ensure that we will, in all cases, be able to satisfy the share ownership requirements, our status as a REIT will terminate unless we are eligible for specified relief provisions as described below.
 However, if we comply with the rules contained in applicable Treasury Regulations that require us to ascertain the actual ownership of our shares and we do not know, or would not have known through the exercise of reasonable diligence, that we failed to meet the requirement described in the sixth condition, we will be treated as having met this requirement.